-Different applications call for different types of air compressors and while there are many types of compressors in size and power supply, you will find two main designs for the majority of air compressors: reciprocating piston air compressors and rotary screw air compressors.
+Different applications call for different types of air compressors.
+While there are many types of compressors in size and power supply, you will find two main designs for the majority of air compressors: reciprocating piston air compressors and rotary screw air compressors.

-Unless you work in manufacturing or another industrial setting, you’re probably most familiar with reciprocating piston air compressors, but you may not have seen all the variations of this air compressor design.
+Unless you work in manufacturing or another industrial environment, you’re probably most familiar with reciprocating piston air compressors.
+However, you may not have seen all the variations of this air compressor design.
 The tank can be vertical or horizontal, can be a single cylinder tank or double cylinder and can be a portable design with wheels to easily move around or a stationary model that stays in one place.

 Compressed Air Power at Home